time-in-translation/preprocess-corpora/README.md

 ### Alignment

-Run `align` to align .xml-files in a working directory.
+Run `align` to sentence-align .xml-files in a working directory.
 Requires installation of Uplug.

 Usage: